jrymk/q1pro-mods/config/README.md

 **Use at your own risk.**\
 You actually need to place the steel build plate on the bed when it homes and probes.
 The aluminum bed will NOT trigger the inductive probe.
 Increase the Z offset way high if you're scared of damaging the build plate.

-If you unplug your printer, you might need to reinstall these config files.
+If you unplug your printer, you might need to reinstall these config files / rename files to "unbackup" the files we modified

 ## Quick start TL;DR for advanced Klipper users
 - `printer.cfg`: Replace everything except the SAVE_CONFIGS